PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 Set initial compliance settings
 ```````````````````````````````
-Sets initial compliance settings (no decision signal for each consent type) in the cookie.
+Sets initial compliance settings (no decision signal for each consent type) in the `ppms_privacy_[appId]` cookie.
-Use this command to save 'no decision' for the available consent types, to further know that a visitor has seen the form.
+Use this command to save "no decision" for the available consent types, to further know that a visitor has seen the form.
-Result from `getNewComplianceTypes` method can be passed directly.
+A result from the `getNewComplianceTypes` method can be passed directly.

 Code::